-Annually, as well as in connection with the election or appointment of a new director to the Board, the Board considers the business and charitable relationships between it and each director and determines whether such director is "independent" under Nasdaq's listing standards.
-Accordingly, the Board has determined that Mark Pape and James Roddey are independent under Nasdaq's listing standards.
-Messrs.
-Schwarz, Esch and Krassner are not independent under Nasdaq's listing standards.
-As of the date hereof, the Board has not made a determination regarding independence with respect to Messrs.
-Coleman and Dvorak.
+Annually, as well as in connection with the election or appointment of a new director to the Board, the Board considers the business and charitable relationships between it and each director.
+The Board determines whether directors are "independent" under Nasdaq's listing standards.
+The Board has determined that Mark Pape and James Roddey are independent under Nasdaq's listing standards.
+Mr. Schwarz is not independent under Nasdaq's listing standards.
+With respect to 2013, the Board has not made a determination regarding the independence of Messrs.
+Coleman, Dvorak or Esch.
+Mr. Krassner, who served as a director in 2012, was previously determined by the Board to not be independent under Nasdaq's listing standards.
 The Audit Committee is comprised of Messrs.
 Pape (Chairman) and Roddey, both of whom are independent under Nasdaq's listing standards applicable to Audit Committee members.
 The Compensation Committee is also composed of Messrs.
 Pape and Roddey.
 The Company does not have a separately-designated Nominating Committee at this time.